Apple VR Project

 There are dozens of possibilities for VR/AR technology in Apple products, ranging from augmented reality features within Maps, Snapchat-style camera filters, and other apps to virtual 3D interfaces for the iPhone to full-on virtual reality headsets.
 With products like the Oculus Rift and Microsoft HoloLens garnering significant interest, Apple has been inspired to test its own headset.

 Apple is said to be working on developing several prototype virtual reality headsets, but little is known about the company's work beyond the fact that prototypes exist.
 It is not clear if Apple is working on full virtual reality technology that competes with the Oculus Rift or simpler augmented reality technology like the Microsoft HoloLens, but it's reasonable to assume that Apple is investigating many avenues of complexity.

-Even if a headset doesn't end up panning out, there are other potential ways VR/AR can be incorporated into Apple products.
+If a VR headset or AR glasses don't end up panning out for Apple, there are other potential ways VR/AR can be incorporated into Apple products.
 As an example, we've already heard rumors of a potential augmented reality feature coming to Maps, which would allow people to hold up their iPhones to see information on nearby restaurants and businesses.

 Apple executives have shared little information on the topic of virtual reality, but during Apple's first quarter earnings call in 2016, Apple CEO Tim Cook said virtual reality was more than just a niche.
 "It's really cool," Cook said.
 "And it has some interesting applications."

 Going forward, this roundup will track the company's development progress on virtual and augmented reality as presented through rumors and leaked information.